 kudos to you!

-I think that’s one reason why I feel so proud of the many recipes I am able to make with my sourdough.
+I think that’s one reason why I feel so proud of the many recipes I can make with my sourdough.

 (You can place your starter in the refrigerator to take a break from daily feedings as needed.)

-These feedings are fun, therapeutic and a reminder that this is one way to provide a does of health benefits for my family.
+These feedings are fun, therapeutic, and a reminder that this is one way to provide a dose of health benefits for my family.

-Thankfully you don’t have to have a fancy bread oven, but just a few simple tools and time to start baking fermented breads.
+Thankfully you don’t have to have a fancy bread oven, but just a few simple tools and time to start baking fermented bread.

 HOW DO YOU FERMENT BREAD NATURALLY